derat/yambs/README.md

 in the [musicbrainz-server](https://github.com/metabrainz/musicbrainz-server/)
 repository.

+A column in an input file can be assigned to multiple fields by supplying slash-separated field names.
+For example, `-fields name,url0_url/edit_note,length` maps the first column to field `name`, the second column to fields `url0_url` and `edit_note`, and the third column to field `length`.

-Columns in input files can be skipped by passing blank field names.
-For example, `-fields foo,,bar` maps the first column to field `foo`, skips the second column, and maps the third column to `bar`.
+A column can be skipped by passing an empty field name.
+For example, `-fields name,,length` maps the first column to field `name`, skips the second column, and maps the third column to `length`.

 ---